 Itential Frequently Asked Questions

-Itential Automation Studio is an application that enables network practitioners with no programming experience to quickly build powerful end-to-end workflows for network automation and orchestration in a low-code, drag-and-drop canvas.
-Within the platform, customers have the ability to download from a freely available library of 100+ pre-built use cases, adapters, and transformations to help teams run their first workflows within days instead of months.
+Itential’s Design Studio is an application that enables network practitioners with no programming experience to quickly build powerful end-to-end workflows for network automation and orchestration in a low-code, drag-and-drop canvas.
+Within the platform, customers have the ability to download from a freely available library of 300+ pre-built use cases, adapters, and transformations to help teams run their first workflows within days instead of months.

-How does Automation Studio enable Network Practitioners to build workflows without programming experience?
+How does Design Studio enable network practitioners to build workflows without programming experience?

-Workflows are built in Automation Studio using a low-code, drag-and-drop canvas.
+Workflows are built in Design Studio using a low-code, drag-and-drop canvas.
 API integrations with different IT systems and networking controllers are presented as tasks that can be dropped onto the canvas with logical paths and operations, linking tasks together into a logical workflow.
-Automation Studio includes the ability to build pre-check and post-check templates, input validation forms and data transformations, and use these in the automation workflow.
-A background in programming is not necessary to use Automation Studio.
+Design Studio includes the ability to build pre-check and post-check templates, input validation forms and data transformations, and use these in the workflow.
+A background in programming is not necessary to use Design Studio.

 What are Projects in Automation Studio?